charlitosf/tfm-server/README.md

 Make will automatically compile the whole server, create the server.exe file (compatible with Linux), and run it.

+In order to use TLS, both TLS_KEY_FILE and TLS_CERT_FILE must be provided through the .env file.

 ## Project Organization

 - [api](https://github.com/charlitosf/tfm-server/tree/master/api): API definition using OpenApi 3.0.2